drocheam/optrace/docs/source/usage/spectrum.rst

      - 464.3118
      - 0.3895581

-These wavelengths prove useful when trying to simulate color mixing.
+These wavelengths are useful for simulating color mixing.

 .. doctest::